+🕑 Reading time: 1 minuteUncased cast in situ piles are used where the ground does not disturb the pile hole with soil or water falling in it.
+They are cheaper than the cased piles but not as much as efficient than cased piles.
 Skilled workers are required to install uncased cast in situ piles.
 The main disadvantage with these piles is no inspection is possible after the installation.
 The advantages are storage space is not required and special equipment is not needed.

 Types of Uncased Cast-in-Situ Concrete PilesFollowing are the different types of uncased cast-in-situ concrete piles and their uses:

 - Simplex pile